 - 1. By hand, unscrew the locking sleeve from the I/O (4-pin) bulkhead connector.
-If you must use a wrench or pliers, be careful not to loosen the bulkhead connector instead of the locking sleeve. - 2.
-Remove the dummy plug from the I/O bulkhead connector by pulling the plug firmly away from the connector.

-- 3. Standard Connector Install the I/O cable connector, aligning the raised bump on the side of the connector with the large pin (pin 1 ground) on the Searam.
-OR - MCBH Connector Install the I/O cable connector, aligning the pins. - 4.
-Connect the I/O cable connector to your computer's serial port.
+If you must use a wrench or pliers, be careful not to loosen the bulkhead connector instead of the locking sleeve. - Remove the dummy plug from the I/O bulkhead connector by pulling the plug firmly away from the connector. - Standard Connector Install the I/O cable connector, aligning the raised bump on the side of the connector with the large pin (pin 1 - ground) on the SEARAM.
+OR MCBH Connector - Install the I/O cable connector, aligning the pins. - Connect the I/O cable connector to your computer's serial port.

-SeatermAF's initialization file, SeaTermAF.ini, includes information on the last instrument used when the program was closed, and the location of that instrument's settings (.psa) file.
-As a default, the.ini file is saved to %USERPROFILE%\ Local Settings\Apps\Sea-Bird\ (for example c:\Documents and Settings\dbresko\ Local Settings\Apps\ Sea-Bird\SeatermAF.ini).

-See SeatermAF's Help files.
+- SeatermAF's initialization file, SeaTermAF.ini, includes information on the last instrument used when the program was closed, and the location of that instrument's settings (.ini) file.
+As a default, the instrument's .ini file is saved to the same directory as SeatermAF.exe. - See SeatermAF's Help files for detailed information on the use of the program.